rubenwardy/minetest_modding_book/_en/players/formspecs.md

 ## Displaying Formspecs

-Here is a generalized way to show a formspec:
+Here is a generalised way to show a formspec:

     minetest.show_formspec(playername, formname, formspec)